Morvan syndrome and related disorders associated with CASPR2 antibodies

 Parenchymatous neurosyphilis is typified by tabes dorsalis and general paresis.
 The pathology of tabes dorsalis predominates in the dorsal roots and posterior columns of the lumbosacral and lower thoracic levels but is not confined to those areas.
 Variable lymphocytic infiltration of the meninges accompanies these degenerative changes.
 The predominant findings are believed to result from irreversible changes to the dorsal root fibers, but the exact pathogenesis of this disorder is not known.
 Typically, in general paresis, the brain is atrophic and the meninges thickened on pathological examination; however, the brain may appear grossly normal in a minority of cases.
 The cerebral cortex, striatum, and hypothalamus bear the brunt of the damage.
 The architecture of the cerebral cortex is disrupted, and neuronal loss accompanies astrocytic and microglial proliferation.
 T pallidum can be demonstrated in the cerebral cortex.
 Ependymal granulations are commonly observed, and the meningeal inflammation is chiefly composed of plasma cells.
 Many theories of the mechanism by which the spirochete results in these changes in the brain have been proposed, but none have been proven.

-Neurosyphilis rates vary between 0.47 to 2.1 cases per 100,000 population, and a series indicated that 3.5% of patients with clinical or ophthalmological features of syphilis had CSF confirmed neurosyphilis (18; 20; 24).
+Neurosyphilis rates vary between 0.47 to 2.1 cases per 100,000 population, and a series indicated that 3.5% of patients with clinical or ophthalmological features of syphilis had CSF confirmed neurosyphilis (19; 21; 25).
+However, surveillance and hospital data may underestimate the true incidence of the disorder (10).
 Neurosyphilis is surprisingly common in association with HIV infection.
-Prevalence rates of CSF VDRL-reactive neurosyphilis have been reported to be between 1.0% and 2.0% for several large cohorts of HIV-seropositive individuals (02; 45; 07).
+Prevalence rates of CSF VDRL-reactive neurosyphilis have been reported to be between 1.0% and 2.0% for several large cohorts of HIV-seropositive individuals (02; 46; 07).
 This prevalence rate is substantially higher if only patients with serological evidence of syphilis are included.
 In some HIV-infected populations, the prevalence rate of a reactive serum fluorescent treponemal antibody absorption test approaches 50% (02).
-In 1 study, 9.1% of HIV-infected patients undergoing lumbar puncture because of a reactive serology and having no history of recent treatment for syphilis had a reactive CSF VDRL (45).
+In 1 study, 9.1% of HIV-infected patients undergoing lumbar puncture because of a reactive serology and having no history of recent treatment for syphilis had a reactive CSF VDRL (46).
 Neurosyphilis may be responsible for HIV-related neurologic manifestations in a significant minority of some populations, and neurosyphilis needs to be considered in the differential diagnosis of any HIV-infected person presenting with neurologic disease (02).